XiangmingKA/academic-kickstart4/content/project/A Unity3D Billiards Game/index.md

 ![Test Scene 1](img/image1.jpg)
 ## UI

-I Add a basic UI in this game, showing the current player name and his/her score.
+I added a basic UI in this game, showing the current player name and his/her score.
 At the bottom of the scene, there is a pointer showing the strength of batting.
 ![Test Scene 1](img/image3.jpg)

 ## Game manipulation